A Creative Pilgrimage on the Camino de Santiago

 The simplest answer is that a pilgrimage is a journey on foot to a holy place, seeking connection.
 It provides time and space to process thoughts and emotions, and to encounter self without convenient distractions.
 The pilgrimage has been described as neither non-religious nor religious, welcoming people of all faiths or no faiths.
 It also helps us to connect with others - companions and strangers.
 It's open to all with an opportunity to put one foot in front of the other on a journey toward unknown outcomes.

 On our journey, we will pass by (and sometimes stop to experience) numerous Catholic churches, shrines hand-made by other pilgrims, rivers and streams, light-filled forests, vistas, and cobblestone streets.
 We will create and converse with each other, as well as strangers who share "the Way" (el Camino in Spanish).
-These places and experiences will be "holy" or "spiritual" (or not) in different ways for each of us.
+These places and experiences may be sacred in different ways for each of us.
 We will each commune with our deeper selves in our own unique way.

 What will the weather be like?